liezzzlll/liezzzlll/poetry.md

 I’ll never forget the moment Orion gave us a second chance

 I’m hoping you’ve said it too\
-~XXXXXX~, I am so in love with you
+I am so in love with you

 >I couldn't quite tell him yet, I didn't want to tell him I loved him when I did.
 So I wrote this poem and I read it to him lololol.